sidain/battleface-challenge/README.md

 This challenge was done with Laravel, the database used was SQLite for simplicity( your php will need the extensions).

-The command "php artisan serve" should be enough to run it
+After downloading or pulling, a composer update will need to be run for dependencies, and trhen the command "php artisan serve" should be enough to run it, and finally, goto http://localhost:8000/

 main modified files:
 app\Models\AgeLoad.php